Vancouver Birthing Complication Lawyers

 Many babies experience some periodic compression of the umbilical cord during labour and delivery.
 Commonly, a short duration of cord compression will not cause any problems.
 Unfortunately, when cord compression continues for a prolonged period of time, or when the umbilical cord wraps around the baby’s neck or body, it can cause a prolonged or excessive reduction in blood flow and a decrease in oxygen to the baby’s brain.

 When this happens, there can be a number of consequences for the child.
 At Pacific Medical Law, our lawyers have experience handling birth injuries and other medical issues caused by malpractice.
-We have the resources critical to succeed, and our firm is exclusively devoted to litigating medical malpractice cases.
+We have the resources critical to success, and our firm is exclusively devoted to litigating medical malpractice cases.
 We have obtained many judgments and settlements in excess of $1 million.

 Umbilical Cord Compression During Labour or Delivery